 By registering for Loupe you agree to our Code of Conduct.
 All prices include 21% VAT.

-Hear from all eight speakers, then join any one of the full-day workshop tracks.
+Hear from all seven speakers, then join any one of the full-day workshop tracks.
 Finish off each day with well-deserved drinks, snacks, and live music.
-Conference passes include admission to all eight talks and evening events.
+Conference passes include admission to all seven talks and evening events.
 Please purchase your workshop ticket separately.